Conte: “Double mandate not in the statute. I want a large investiture by members”

 “The support for the Draghi government it will continue to be clear and transparent.
 The only thing that cannot be asked of a party with a relative majority is not to weigh on the tables “.”
 The new Movement will also change the language: for me honorable is not a defamatory word, it depends on how the mandate unfolds “.

 “I have great regard for the dignity of parliamentary posts, that’s why I chose not to run for the “supplementary seat” in Rome.
 “I prospect a victory of the Rays and I trust that the Democratic Party can support us.
 “So Giuseppe Conte at ‘half an hour more’ ‘, speaking of a possible ballot in Rome.”
-We have an outgoing mayor who did very well after an initial objective difficulty “, said argued, “we need a second term”.
+We have an outgoing mayor who did very well after an initial objective difficulty “, said argued, “a second mandate is needed”.

 “With the Democratic Party the dialogue is continuous and close.
 Enrico Letta is a decent person, available, open and we feel constantly “.
 So Giuseppe Conte at ‘half an hour more’ ‘.”
 We must not overlap the Democratic Party because we have another DNA.
 For example, we have a propensity to dialogue even with a moderate electorate “, he added.